CalebBarnes/netlify-db-chat-app/README.md

 # 💬 Real-Time Chat App with Netlify DB

-A modern, real-time chat application with user presence tracking, built with React and powered by Netlify DB (Neon PostgreSQL).
-Originally started as a todo app and evolved into a full-featured chat platform!
+A modern, real-time chat application with comprehensive features, built with React and powered by Netlify DB (Neon PostgreSQL).
+Originally started as a todo app and evolved into a full-featured chat platform with theming, reply functionality, and advanced UX!

 🌐 **Live Demo**: [https://lumi-chat.netlify.app/](https://lumi-chat.netlify.app/)